Skyrocketing real estate prices and a shortage of affordable housing options might prompt anyone to look for other less expensive areas to live in.

 In the last decade, the city has added 50,000 apartments, with a record-breaking 9,000+ apartment units expected yet this year.
 However, Charlotte is not only looking to grow but also to diversify and increase its density by adding a light-rail train – its own Rail Train – and developing walkable urbanism in Uptown and North Tryon.

 The most popular neighborhoods in Charlotte are Plaza Midwood, a mile from downtown; Davidson, 20 miles north of the city; and Belmont and Optimist Park – including the new Optimist Hall – the fast-growing residential areas near downtown.

 The Dallas real estate market boasts affordable housing options with a median home price of $219,173 and a median rent of $1,137 for a two-bedroom apartment.
 Previously, the city focused on sprawling to grow, but now it’s working to add density.

 Moving toward more walkable urban development, Dallas offers desirable living at attractive prices in neighborhoods such as Uptown and the Design District.
-Meanwhile, the low cost of living is also drawing in corporations, which has been the case in nearby cities such as Arlington and Plano.
+Meanwhile, the low cost of living in Dallas is also drawing in corporations, which has been the case in nearby cities such as Arlington and Plano.

 Enticing neighborhoods in Dallas are Deep Ellum, a center for the music scene with new office projects under development; Allen, a mid-sized, family-friendly suburb; and M-Streets and Vickery, which offer starter homes and quiet, tree-lined streets.